Source: Personal experience, I take lots of pictures.

 Why spend alot of $ at the photo studio when you can take pictures like this with your own camera!
 This is my 13 month old daughter Maggie Mildred.
-She loved sitting amongst all the wonderful flowers in this park.
-She really is the happiest baby I know!

 Remember those photos many years ago where the subject was so far away you could barely tell who it was?
 Get your shot ready in your camera screen, then take a couple steps closer to your subject, making sure you still have the subject totally within the screen.

 Don't let photo ops go by unnoticed.
 One of my son's friends came by to show us his new car.
 He had just got back from Iraq the day before.
-While standing there looking at his car I noticed this cross hanging from the rearview mirror.

 Diffuse the flash on your camera with a coffee filter to soften the brightness.
 You can also try putting coffee filters over lights or lamps to lessen the harshness when taking indoor photos.

 Photography - It isn't about the background, but more so about the subject, so fill your contents with the subject of the photo.
 If not, the subject might get lost in the background.

 Camera memory cards can be misplaced easily or stolen.
 To insure return of a memory card, a person can make a computer business card with pertinent information regarding their name, address, phone number, email address, etc.

 When taking pictures, watch the foreground.
 If you can place trees, branches or some other object in the front of the picture, it "frames" the photo.
 Also taking pictures before/after a storm gives you cloud formations, lightning effects, and taking pictures at the level of a kid (get on the floor!) is better than from up high.